 - Drink plenty of water daily.

-To use gentian in place of ACV, I use 1/3 of a dropper in a small amount of water + more plain water.
+To use gentian in place of ACV, use 1/3 of a dropper in a small amount of water + more plain water.
 (You can buy gentian tincture here, or make your own here.)

 History of activated charcoal for detox